couchbaselabs/cbl-realm-template-app-swiftui-todo/Capella.md

 - Click the Save button to save the Sync Function.
 - Once the alert is displayed that the Sync Function was saved, click the Settings tab.
 - Click the `Resume App Endpoint` button under the Resume App Endpoint section.

+This script achieves the business rule that only users that own a document can modify it checking the ownerId field and use the [requireUser](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html#handling-modification) function to deny writes from other users.
+This helps secure the data from bugs in the application and validate that writes are only performed by the owner of the task.

 ## Setup App Endpoint Users